jsxlei/jsxlei.github.io/_site/README.md

 # Otilia Stretcu's personal webpage

-This is the personal website of Otilia Stretcu, which can be visualized at [https://otiliastr.github.io/](https://otiliastr.github.io/).
+This is the personal website of Lei Xiong, which can be visualized at [https://jsxlei.github.io/](https://jsxlei.github.io/).

 ## How to use this template for your website